-We understand that acknowledging and accepting that you are in an abusive relationship is one of the hardest things anyone can do.
-Taking the necessary steps to prevent further abuse can be even harder.
-Our experienced legal team are able to act quickly and, if necessary, can seek an order from the Court to protect you and your children when abuse is taking place.
+Acknowledging and accepting that you are in an abusive relationship is one of the hardest things anyone can do.
+Taking the steps necessary to leave the relationship and/or prevent further abuse can be even harder.
+We will guide you through the options available to you whilst always ensuring that your safety, and that of your children, is prioritised.
+Our experienced legal team can also act quickly if more urgency is necessary, for example, seeking an order from the court to protect you and your children.

 What is Domestic Abuse? →

 In December 2015, a new offence criminalising controlling and/or coercive behaviour was introduced.
-It was designed to cover the scenario where there is a pattern of behaviour – acts, assault, threats, humiliation and intimidation or other abuse over the course of time which is used to harm, punish or frighten the victim.
+It was designed to cover the scenario where there is a pattern of behaviour over the course of time used to harm, punish or frighten the victim and where the individual instances of such behaviour in isolation might not in themselves be sufficient to constitute abuse.
 It also covers the situation where someone exerts excessive control in a relationship, often isolating a person from sources of support.
-It was introduced to deal with the situation where the individual instances of such behaviour in isolation would not in themselves be sufficient to constitute abuse.
 If a perpetrator is found guilty, the offence carries a maximum 5 years’ imprisonment, a fine or both.

 Applying to Court →

-If you think you are in an abusive relationship, our team of experienced family lawyers can explain the options available to you.
-This may involve helping you to apply to the civil court for an injunction order.
-An injunction order can provide a breathing space for you to recover and make decisions about the future.
-It can prohibit further abuse (a Non-Molestation Order) and exclude the perpetrator from the home (an Occupation Order).
+If you are in an abusive relationship and urgent protection is required, our team of experienced family lawyers can explain the options available to you.
+In some instances, this may involve helping you to apply to the family court for a protection order for example.
+This can provide a breathing space to allow you to try and make decisions as to next steps, both immediate and longer term.
+Such orders can help guard against further abuse (a Non-Molestation Order) and potentially exclude the perpetrator from the home (an Occupation Order).

 Our Expertise →

-Our experienced family lawyers will give you clear advice, helping you to take the steps required to remove yourself from a potentially dangerous situation.
-We will work with you to put in place the best possible arrangements for the long term safety of you and your children.
+Our experienced family lawyers will provide you with clear advice, with the aim of assisting you to take the steps required to remove yourself from an abusive and potentially dangerous situation.
+We will work with you to put in place the best possible arrangements for the long-term safety of you and your children.

-We have a strong appreciation of the emotional landscape and will work in partnership with you, drawing on the support of our counsellors if necessary, to help you navigate the difficult times ahead.
+We have a strong appreciation of the emotional landscape and will work in partnership with you, drawing on the support of our counsellors, if necessary, to help you navigate your next steps.